KyleGospo/docs.bazzite.gg/src/General/FAQ.md

 Bazzite offers multiple images, but most images will be following _one of these two formats_:

-- Bazzite images that do **not** have Steam Gaming Mode and receives automatic updates daily.
+- Bazzite images that do **not** have Steam Gaming Mode and receive automatic updates daily.
 - Bazzite images that automatically boots into Steam Gaming Mode with manual updates (like SteamOS).

 **Images are split up between **two** types of Bazzite editions**: